What is it?

 This section includes an area for the member to enter any Discount Code and you may enable Summary Fields.
 If you click ‘Properties’ in this section, in the element properties on the left, you can choose to Add/Edit Summary Fields to configure the fields that appear in the Summary so that the member may review what they entered before moving on to the payment section.

 This section includes credit card payment fields.
 The Name and Address sections will pre-fill with information captured in the Membership section.
-If you click ‘Properties’ in this section, you can add the Payment Processor and Invoice Template.
+If you click ‘Properties’ in this section, you can add the Payment Processor, Invoice Template and edit the invoice template due date.

 This section includes the Confirmation Page that will be seen once a member submits the form.
 Just click on the section to edit the text in the Element Properties.
 If you click on ‘Properties’ in the section, you may enable the Confirmation Email, which can go out automatically once a member submits the form.
 You also have the option to set-up an Itinerary Email.